harryjackson/cool/README.md

 10. Error handling?
 Open question.
 I think this is probably the single hardest thing to get right because there is no correct way to do it.
 Exceptions suck, passing errors around suck.
-11. JIT go native.
+11. JIT or go native.
 Compiling to C would be where I'd start and then work from there.

 Garbage collection is tough and I think I could spend years on it.
 I don't